Goinza/Plugins-for-SRPG-Studio/Combat Art/$readme.txt

 If you want to assign (or remove) a combat art to an unit during an event, you need to do the following:
     -Create a "Execute Script" event command.
     -Inside the event, select the type "Event Command".
+    -In the name field, write "CombatArt".
+    -In the Original Data tab of the event, there are some additional fields you need to fill:
+        -In the unit field select the unit that will receive (or lose) the combat art.
-    -In the "Property" field, use the parameter 'combatArtID' to define the ID of the Combat Art that you want to assign to the unit.
+        -In the field Value 1 you need to specify if you using the ID of the combat art directly, or if you are using a variable to specify which combat art you want to add (or remove):
-        For example: {combatArtID: 2}
+            You can write '0' to set into ID mode, or '1' to use the Variable mode.
+        -In the field Value 2:
-    -In the Original Data tab of the event, select the unit that will receive (or lose) the combat art.
+            -If you are in ID mode, you write the ID of the combat art.
+            -If you are in Variable mode, you write the ID of the Tab where the variable is located.
+Note that the first tab has ID 0, the second ID 1, and so on.
+        -In the field Value 3:
+            -If you are in ID mode, this field will be ignored.
+            -If you are in Variable mode, you write the ID of the variable you want to use.
-        You also need to fill the keyword field to specify the type of command:
+        -In the keyword field to specify the type of command:
             -"Add": This will add the combat art to the unit.
             -"Remove": This will remove the combat art from the unit.